pulakk/blog/remote-camera/connect-router-to-internet.md

 # Connecting TP-Link MR3020 router to the internet

+*If you're new to this tutorial, you may like to go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) to understand why the tutorial needs to be so tedious and complicated.*

 Given that my router was behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), I had to flash my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).